htw-imi-showtime/showtime-website/.github/pull_request_template.md

 Please follow these Steps & Guidelines for your Pull Request:

-#### Before you Open the Pull Request Check and Tick these Boxes:
+#### Before you Request a Review Check and Tick these Boxes:

-[] Before you open the PR, make sure that the hugo site build works and check the result visually.
+[] make sure that the hugo site build works and check the result visually.
-[] Before you open the PR, merge your local branch with upstream/main (see [update doc](https://github.com/htw-imi-showtime/showtime-website/blob/main/doc/update.md))
+[] merge your local branch with upstream/main (see [update doc](https://github.com/htw-imi-showtime/showtime-website/blob/main/doc/update.md))
 [] Deploy the Site on your github pages by activating the "Deploy Page using GH-Actions" Workflow in "gh-pages-action.yml" [] make sure that your PR contains only files / file changes within your project subdirectory.
 [] make sure that all your file names consist only of lower case letters, numbers, or [-_.] - with only one . for the file extension
 [] delete all unnecessary files from your PR (including cat.jpg and kitty.jpg) [] check the image file sizes.
 All Images have to be as small as possible.
 See [./doc/disk_usage.md](./doc/disk_usage.md) about this issues, there's a script: [./bin/images-smaller.sh](./bin/images-smaller.sh)

-**Note that if you consistently fail to do so, I may simply reduce the file sizes brute force using the script above - WITHOUT CHECKING THE QUALITY**
+**Note that if you fail to do so, I may simply reduce the file sizes brute force using the script above - WITHOUT CHECKING THE QUALITY**

 [] if everythings seems fine, request a review by bkleinen on github. (on the upper right)